St Eanswythe Anglican Church

 A Separate Parish Again

 St Eanswythe became a separate parish again when Reverend JR Walton was inducted as vicar on 6 February 1959.
 He served the church for the next 3 years.
-Reverend WW Moriarty was inducted to succeed him in November 1962.
-In February 1961, a block of land that was owned by the church fronting Blyth Street was leased under a very favourable agreement to the Ampol company for the construction of a service or petrol station.
+During his time at the church, the property continued to grow.
+In February 1961, a block of land that was owned by the church, fronting Blyth Street, was leased under a very favourable agreement to the Ampol company, intended for the construction of a service or petrol station.
 The finance which became available through this lease allowed for the extension of the church property.

 The new church centre was officially opened on 12 September 1970 by the Archbishop of Melbourne, Dr Frank Woods.
-The congregation on this special occasion included past clergy of St Eanswythe, clergy of other denominations, clergy from other Anglican churches within the area, the Mayor and Councillors.
+The congregation on this special occasion included past clergy members of St Eanswythe, clergy of other denominations, clergy from other Anglican churches within the area, the Mayor and Councillors.